yujiri8/yujiri.xyz/protagonism/anarchist_memes.md

 }
 </style>

 Some time ago I made a whole bunch of Anarchist memes, but I kind of forgot about them cause I never found a place that seemed like the right place to dump them all.
-Some of them are just variations onan idea with different templates.
+Some of them are just variations on an idea with different templates.
 If you like, please share them somewhere!

 <img loading="lazy" src="memes/democracy.jpg" alt="memes/democracy.jpg">